fightforthefuture/votebot-forms/README.md

 get a POST to your callback_url like
 ```
 {
-    "status": "generated_pdf", // for print and mail
+    "status": "success", // for print and mail
     "pdf_url": "https://hellovote.s3.amazonaws.com/print/UUID.pdf?access_token"
 }
 ```